 Our results of operations may be materially affected by global economic conditions, including inflation, which has recently increased at the fastest pace in nearly 40 years, sustained uncertainty regarding future economic conditions, prolonged tightening of credit markets and changes in tax rates.
 In recent years, the U.S. and other significant economic markets have experienced cyclical downturns, and worldwide economic conditions remain uncertain.
-While such uncertainty persists, investor concerns over inflation, market volatility and the ongoing COVID-19 pandemic may cause deteriorating market conditions with adverse effects on our business, financial condition and operating results.
+While such uncertainty persists, investor concerns over inflation, market volatility, geopolitical tensions, COVID-19 variants and other such public health crises may cause deteriorating market conditions with adverse effects on our business, financial condition and operating results.